 This topic describes how to view and change the endpoints and port numbers of an ApsaraDB RDS for PostgreSQL instance.

-You can use the endpoint and port number of an RDS instance to connect to the instance.
+You can use an endpoint and the port number of an RDS instance to connect to the RDS instance.
 The parameters that you must configure to connect to the RDS instance vary based on the connection method.
 For more information, see Connect to an ApsaraDB RDS for PostgreSQL instance.

 An RDS instance provides different types of endpoints for various scenarios.
 The following table describes the types of endpoints and the methods that you can use to view and change the endpoints.

-For more information about database proxies, see What are database proxies?
+For more information, see What are database proxies?

 Change the database proxy endpoint and port number of an RDS instance